hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

    - `twilio_message_sid`
    - `channel: 'sms'`

-4. **Admin Notification** — forwards the message to the admin via SMS and email so they know a customer replied.
+4. **Admin Notification** — forwards the message to the admin via SMS and email.

 ### Short URLs in SMS (`invoice_links` table)